joaquintorres21/structures/README.md

 ## Linked lists

 A linked list is an ordered set of nodes.
 A node is a type with a value and a pointer.
 When it's associated in a structure the pointer is used to signalize the next node of it.
-The advantage respect vectors is that the memory assignment occurs delocalized, facilitating the addition, management and elimination of it's positions.
+The advantage respect vectors is that the memory assignment occurs delocalized, facilitating the addition, management and removal.

 Here is the code to create a node and a list  that contains it: